-Ownership, insurance, retention, storage and decommissioning of public art in spaces controlled by the Shire of Broome will be determined by the Public Art Reference Group for resolution by the Shire of Broome.
+Ownership, insurance, retention, storage and decommissioning of public art in spaces controlled by the Shire of Broome will be determined by the Shire of Broome.
 Public art in spaces not controlled by the Shire of Broome will be managed contractually by this Policy.